-Multiply that by 10 books you recently published and you’re dropping 300k, not including the savings you incur through digital distribution, which if it’s a couple of bucks to produce a physical copy of a book, you’re dropping closer to 500-600k in revenue?
+Multiply that by 10 books you recently published and you’re dropping 300k!
+Not including the savings you incur through digital distribution.
+If it’s a couple of bucks to produce a physical copy of a book, you’re dropping closer to 500-600k in revenue?

 Sure these are off the cuff math principles, but you clearly choose to ignore consumer buying behaviors, and hurt your business in the process.